 In some instances, you may be able to get a credit card annual fee waived by contacting your credit card issuer and asking directly.
 Highlight your loyalty, good payment history, or increased card usage as reasons for waiving the fee.

-If the provider has no retention offers, consider requesting to downgrade to a no-fee or lower-fee card.
+If the provider has no retention offers, consider requesting to downgrade to a lower fee card, or a card with no annual fee at all.
 You might also look for promotions where the fee is waived for the first year.

 Ocean Credit Card